somof/CarND-Advanced-Lane-Lines-work/writeup_report.md

     return curverad
 ```

-After some sanity checks at line 389-412,
+Here the calculated two curvature values are still candidates.
-the two curvature values would be used for the calculation the curvature of the lane.
+The two curvature values would be used for the calculation the curvature of the lane after they pass some sanity checks at line 389-412.

-The sanity checks are
+The sanity checks are consist of three functions as following code.
+"sanity_chack_polynomial()" removes fitted coefficient sets if their values are uncommon.
+"sanity_chack_curverad()" removes curvature values if they have a large variance from previous frame.
+"sanity_chack_roadwidth()" remove both fitted lines if they are not parallel.

     # 6) Sanity Check